Achoulos/Data-Structures/README.md

 ###Hash Table

-An implementation of the traditonal hash table.
+An implementation of the traditonal hash table in C and Java.

 ###Huffman Tree